Mark 9: 38-50

 Jesus refused to denounce the man.
 Instead, He teaches we are to support and have fellowship with all who support Him.
 We are to be grateful and acknowledge their work.
 Christ works through ordinary men in extraordinary ways.

 Paul’s reaction was better at similar events.
 His is the example we should follow.
-He rejoiced when anyone preached Christ, even by his personal enemies.
+He rejoiced when anyone preached Christ, even if by his enemies.

-Many will claim what they do is in Jesus name.
+Many will claim what they do is in Jesus’ name.
 But they blaspheme His name.
 Jesus reserved His harshest criticism for false teachers.
-They abused the name of God but while claiming to honor it.
+They abused the name of God while claiming to honor it.

 We are to tolerate those who overstep their authority.
 But we are to cut off false teachers.